Multilevel randomized quasi-Monte Carlo estimator for nested integration: Introduction

 The MC estimators are widely used for standard (i.e., nonnested) integration problems due to their scalability.
 However, achieving a desired error tolerance $TOL > 0$ with standard MC comes with a computational cost of $\mathcal{O}(TOL^{-2})$.
 The QMC methods, utilizing low-discrepancy sequences, can provide improved convergence for smooth integrands, reducing computational effort for instance to almost $\mathcal{O}(TOL^{-1})$, where the multiplicative constant usually depends exponentially on the dimension of the integration domain.
 Dimension-independent constant terms are possible for certain integrands when weighted function spaces are employed \cite{Dic13}.
 Moreover, higher-order QMC methods permit even faster convergence for certain integrands \cite{Dic13}.
 Despite these improvements, challenges remain, especially when dealing with singularities.
 Indeed, standard error bounds for QMC methods via the Koksma--Hlawka inequality \cite{Hla61} become obsolete for singular integrands that exhibit infinite Hardy--Krause variation \cite{Caf98}.
 A useful error bound for such integrands was introduced by Owen \cite{Owe06} and later generalized by He et al.~\cite{He23}.

 However, randomized QMC (rQMC) methods combine the efficiency of QMC with important properties of MC methods, including its unbiasedness and practical, variance-based error estimates.
+Moreover, the computational cost of such methods can be as low as almost $\mathcal{O}(TOL^{-2/3})$ for highly regular integrands.
 Nevertheless, for nested integration, the nonlinear function $f$ that evaluates the inner integrand introduces a bias in the outer integral estimation, even if the inner integral is estimated using an unbiased method.
 Thus, the number of inner and outer samples of numerical estimators must be carefully controlled to reduce the overall error.

 Ryan~\cite{Rya03} introduced the double-loop MC (DLMC) estimator for the expected information gain (EIG) of an experiment, which is a comprehensive tool to evaluate the quality of an experimental setup, or design \cite{Cha95, Lin56}.
 Estimating the EIG efficiently and accurately enables design optimization in a Bayesian setting, and hence efficient data collection in real-world applications.
 We consider integrands whose approximate evaluation requires a numerical solution to a partial differential equation (PDE), for instance, via the finite element method (FEM).
 The DLMC estimator was further developed in~\cite{Bec18} with regard to additional bias error stemming from the FEM approximation of the experiment model.
 The computational cost of this estimator to achieve an error tolerance $TOL$ is $\cl{O}(TOL^{-3})$ with no finite element approximation, and is $\cl{O}(TOL^{-3-\gamma/\eta_{\rm{w}}})$ with such an approximation, where the term $\gamma/\eta_{\rm{w}}$ relates to computational work and accuracy of the FEM and will be specified later.